 Each focus group has one moderator and one notetaker.
 The moderator was charged with directing the focus group - asking questions, including all participants, and guiding the discussion.
 The notetaker asked additional clarifying questions and ensured that all topics were covered.
-The moderator and notetaker took effort to be less visible and active in the focus groups - the goal of the focus groups was
+The moderator and notetaker took effort to be less visible and active in the focus groups - the goal of the focus groups was to have the moderator facilitate, not direct the discussion, as we were there to learn from the participants' experience.

-&lt;sup>120 David L. Morgan, Future Directions for Focus Groups, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).
+120 David L. Morgan, Future Directions for Focus Groups, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).

-&lt;sup>121 Jocelyn A. Hollander, The Social Contexts of Focus Groups.
+121 Jocelyn A. Hollander, The Social Contexts of Focus Groups.
 33 J. Contemp.
 Ethnogr.
 602, 602 (2004).

-&lt;sup>122 David L. Morgan, Future Directions for Focus Groups, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).
+122 David L. Morgan, Future Directions for Focus Groups, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).

-&lt;sup>123 Alison E. Parker et al., "Emotions are a Window into One's Heart": A Qualitative analysis of Parental Beliefs About Children's Emotions Across Three Ethnic Groups, 77 Monogr.
+123 Alison E. Parker et al., "Emotions are a Window into One's Heart": A Qualitative analysis of Parental Beliefs About Children's Emotions Across Three Ethnic Groups, 77 Monogr.
 Soc.
 Res.
 Child Dev.
 1, 26 (2012).
+124 David L. Morgan, Future Directions for Focus Groups, in Successful Focus Groups: Advancing the State of the Art

-&lt;sup>124 David L. Morgan, Future Directions for Focus Groups, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).
+(David L. Morgan, ed., 2013).

-&lt;sup>125 Brent Wolff, John Knodel & Werasit Sittitrai, Focus Groups and Surveys as Complementary Research Methods: A Case Example, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).
+125 Brent Wolff, John Knodel & Werasit Sittitrai, Focus Groups and Surveys as Complementary Research Methods: A Case Example, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).

-&lt;sup>126 David L. Morgan, Richard A. Kreuger & Jean A. King, The focus Group Kit, Vols.
+126 David L. Morgan, Richard A. Kreuger & Jean A. King, The focus Group Kit, Vols.
 1-6 (1998).